meleu/gostack-bootcamp-notes/level-02/99-gobarber-backend-summary.md

 }
 ```

-- Create the `src/routes/index.ts` and make it answer with a 'Hello World' message in a JSON.
+- Create the `src/server.ts` answering with a 'Hello World!'.

-- Create the `src/server.ts` and make it use the `routes/index` before launching the server.

 ### EditorConfig